Mixed sums of triangular numbers and certain binary quadratic forms: Introduction

-This paper is organized as follows.
-In Section 2, we introduce the notations we use.
-In Section 3, we prove Theorem \ref{thm:(1,1,3,3)} for $d=3,6,7,8.$ In Section 4, we prove Theorem \ref{thm:a-c}.
-In Section 5, applying Theorem \ref{thm:(1,1,3,3)}, we obtain the sufficiency of Theorem \ref{thm:a,b-c} (1).
+The remainder of this paper is organized as follows.
+In Section 2, we introduce notation that will be used throughout our paper.
+In Section 3, we prove Theorem \ref{thm:(1,1,3,3)} for $d=3,6,7,8$, and in Section 4, we prove Theorem \ref{thm:a-c}.
+In Section 5, we apply Theorem \ref{thm:(1,1,3,3)} to obtain the sufficiency of Theorem \ref{thm:a,b-c}(1).
 In Section 6, we prove Theorem \ref{thm:a,b-c}.